Code-Institute-Submissions/MemoryCardTwist/README.md

 For my second Milestone Project, I have decided to create a Memory Game, with two outcomes of winning.
 Either by matching all the cards, or guessing a String of Characters that will be revealed when a successful match as been made.

+# Requirements

+1. The website will be split into three areas.
+2. The first area will provide a game that people can play in matching cards together.
+3. The second area will provide a leaderboard that people can locally play against each other.
+4. The third area will provide me an area that can provide information about myself.
+5. The game can be played on multiple enviroments from phones, tablets and desktops.
+6. Add another way of finishing the game for the more competitive players.

 # Sources

 ## Bootstrap